NeuroFan/Compressive_Sensing_C_and_MATLAB/README.md

       consideration the window length of the signal, the sparsity degree of the test signal, the hyperparameters of the algorithms, such as termination criteria and desired reconstruction quality.
-      From Fig. 4, we observed that the OMP algorithm is fastest in reconstruction, whereas the AMP and IHT algorithms that are known to be computationally cheaper, appear to be slower.
+      From Fig. 4 [following figure], we observed that the OMP algorithm is fastest in reconstruction, whereas the AMP and IHT algorithms that are known to be computationally cheaper, appear to be slower.
 This is due to the low sparsity degree and short signal length.
 The